Sarvesh-Kesharwani/YouInsta/MONGODB_SETUP.md

-# MongoDB Setup Guide for YouInsta
+# MongoDB Setup Guide for Instalearn

 ## Overview
-YouInsta now supports MongoDB for data persistence, with automatic fallback to localStorage when MongoDB is not available.
+Instalearn now supports MongoDB for data persistence, with automatic fallback to localStorage when MongoDB is not available.

 ## Option 1: Local MongoDB Installation